stianmikelsen/markdown-cv/index.md

 ## Work Experience

+`Sep 2020 - Present` __Project Manager and Architect of Data Platform for shipping company__

+Stian acts as the head of the Data and Insights department and has led and architected the development of a new data platform on Azure.
+He has worked closely with each business unit to tailor the data model and reporting to their needs.
+Stian’s team also created data pipelines that fetch and use sensor data from the ships and have used this to automate previously manual processes.
+Stian also helped interview Data Engineer candidates and train staff at the client to be self-sufficient on Power BI.
+Tech: Azure, Data Factory, Databricks, Python, SQL, Azure DevOps, Synapse, PowerBI

+`Feb 2021 - Apr 2021` __Project Manager and architect on ad-hoc data warehouse__

+Led the building of an ad-hoc data platform with a multitude of datasources that needed to be built fast on external infrastructure due to a legal case.
+We were able to help the organization extract historical data from various on-prem and external sources including obscure proprietary database formats.
+We loaded all to BigQuery and modelled it for easy use by the legal consultancy doing the analysis.
+Tech: BigQuery, Data Transfer Service, SAP ECC and BW, Python, SQL, Azure DevOps

+`Jun 2020 - Jan 2021` __Project Manager and architect on a dashboard for a grocery chain__

+Led a team to build a Dash dashboard on Azure App Service.
+Built data flows from API and central Data Warehouse and created a datamodel in GCP BigQuery to allow for efficient serving to the dashboard.
+Create around 10 different analysis pages to facilitate Tech: Azure, App Service, BigQuery Data Factory, Python, SQL, Docker, Azure DevOps

 `Nov 2019 - Apr 2020` __Paternity Leave #2__

 `Mar 2018 - Nov 2019` __Head of Data at Payr AS__